MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 ## Recover a locked Surface Hub

-If the Surface Hub becomes unusable and you can't reset it from the Settings app, you can still reset the Surface Hub if you have the BitLocker recovery key.
+If the Surface Hub becomes unusable and you can't reset it from the Settings app, you can still reset it if you have the BitLocker recovery key.

 1. Locate the power switch on the bottom of Surface Hub.
 The power switch is next to the power cord connection.
 For more information about the power switch, see the [Surface Hub Site Readiness Guide (PDF)](surface-hub-site-readiness-guide.md).